ctsit/redi-dropper-client/docs/README.md

 # Initial Deployment

 Assumptions:

  - The 'deployer' has an account on the target server and it is in the `sudoers` group
  - The 'deployer' uses a Darwin/Linux operating system to run the deployment script

-For code deployment we use the app/deploy/deploy.sh shell script.
+For code deployment we use the **app/deploy/deploy.sh** shell script.
-This script invokes fabric tasks defined in the app/deploy/fabfile.py aginst the "staging" or "production" server specified as an argument.
+This script invokes fabric tasks defined in the **app/deploy/fabfile.py** against the "staging" or "production" server specified as an argument.

-After you clone the repository:
+Steps:

+- Clone the repository
+- Refresh the list of tags from the repository:

+    $ git fetch --tags

-- create the required files in your local `deploy` folder:
+- Create the required files in your local **deploy** folder:

         $ cd redi-dropper-client/app/deploy
         $ cp sample.fabric.py               staging/fabric.py